Arrive curious. Graduate prepared.

 Reputation for excellence

 The faculty members at Wells are not only outstanding educators but also recognized and active scholars in their fields.
-Over 90% of faculty hold a terminal degree from myriad institutions, including Harvard, Yale, University of California at Berkeley, Brown, Cornell, Rutgers, and Stanford, among others.
+Ninety-three percent of faculty hold a terminal degree from myriad institutions, including Harvard, Columbia, University of California at Berkeley, Brown, Cornell, Art Institute of Chicago, and Rutgers, among others.
 As a direct result of small class sizes and the quality of faculty, students at Wells have the extraordinary opportunity to work side by side with professors on original research projects.

 All academic majors award credit for research.
 Students may select an individual topic or join a research team.
 Opportunities range from theater production and art exhibitions to experiments in medicinal chemistry, software engineering, internships, or learning “green” business technology in our Center for Business and Entrepreneurship.